comit/sonoff-bridge/Home-Assistant.md

-(This information is related to Sonoff-TASMOTA version 3.9.11 and up)
+(This information is related to Sonoff-Tasmota version 3.9.11 and up)

 [Home Assistant](https://home-assistant.io/) (HA) is an open-source home automation platform running on Python 3.